-Earlier updates API Version 2021-03-31 297
+Earlier updates API Version 2013-06-30 434

-Change Description Date Changed New AWS Region Tape Gateway is now available in the Asia Pacific (Singapore) Region.
-For detailed information, see AWS Regions that support Storage Gateway.
-April 3, 2018 New AWS Region Storage Gateway is now available in the Europe (Paris) Region.
-For detailed information, see AWS Regions that support Storage Gateway.
-December 18, 2017 Support for VMware ESXi Hypervisor version 6.5 AWS Storage Gateway now supports VMware ESXi Hypervisor version 6.5.
+Change Description Date Changed ion and guessing of the Multip urpose Internet Mail Extension (MIME) type uploaded to Amazon S3.
+For more information, see NotifyWhenUploaded in the Storage Gateway API Reference.
+File Gateway can now guess the MIME type for uploaded objects based on file extensions.
+For more information, see Creating a file share.
+Support for VMware ESXi Hypervisor version 6.5 AWS Storage Gateway now supports VMware ESXi Hypervisor version 6.5.
 This is in addition to version 4.1, 5.0, 5.1, 5.5, and 6.0.
 For more information, see Supported hypervisors and host requirements.
 September 13, 2017 File Gateway support for Microsoft Hyper-V hypervisor You can now deploy a File Gateway on a Microsoft Hyper-V hypervisor.
 For information, see Supported hypervisors and host requirements .
 June 22, 2017 New AWS Region Storage Gateway is now available in the Asia Pacific (Mumbai) Region.
 For detailed information, see AWS Regions that support Storage Gateway.
+May 02, 2017 Updates to file share settings Support for cache refresh for file shares File Gateways now add mount options to the file share settings.
+You can now set squash and readonly options for your file share.
+For more information, see Creating a file share .
+File Gateways now can find objects in the Amazon S3 bucket that were added or removed since the gateway last listed the bucket's contents and cached the results.
+For more information, see RefreshCache in the API Reference.
+March 28, 2017

+Earlier updates API Version 2013-06-30 435

-May 02, 2017 Support for File Gateways on Amazon EC2 AWS Storage Gateway now provides the ability to deploy a File Gateway in Amazon EC2.
+Change Description Date Changed Support for File Gateways on Amazon EC2 AWS Storage Gateway now provides the ability to deploy a File Gateway in Amazon EC2.
 You can launch a File Gateway in Amazon EC2 using the Storage Gateway Amazon Machine Image (AMI) now available as a community AMI.
-For information about how to create a File Gateway and deploy it on an EC2 instance, see Create and activate an Amazon FSx File Gateway.
-For information about how to launch a File Gateway AMI, see Deploy a default Amazon EC2 host for FSx File Gateway.
-February 08, 2017 configuration.
-For more information, see Routing
+For information about how to create a File Gateway and deploy it on an EC2 instance, see Create and activate an Amazon S3 File Gateway.
+For information about how to launch a File Gateway AMI, see Deploy a default Amazon EC2 host for S3 File Gateway.
+In addition, File Gateway now supports HTTP proxy configuration.
+For more information, see Routing your gateway deployed on Amazon EC2 through an HTTP proxy.
+February 08, 2017 New AWS Region Storage Gateway is now available in the Europe (London) Region.

-Earlier updates API Version 2021-03-31 298

-Change Description Date Changed your gateway deployed on Amazon EC2 through an HTTP proxy.
-New AWS Region Storage Gateway is now available in the Europe (London) Region.
 For detailed information, see AWS Regions that support Storage Gateway.
 December 13, 2016 New AWS Region Storage Gateway is now available in the Canada (Central) Region.
 For detailed information, see AWS Regions that support Storage Gateway.
 December 08, 2016 Support for File Gateway In addition to Volume Gateways and Tape Gateway, Storage Gateway now provides File Gateway.
 File Gateway combines a service and virtual software appliance, allowing you to store and retrieve objects in Amazon S3 using industry-standard file protocols such as Network File System (NFS).
 The gateway provides access to objects in Amazon S3 as files on an NFS mount point.
 November 29, 2016

-Earlier updates API Version 2021-03-31 299
+Earlier updates API Version 2013-06-30 436